vdfhro/firefox-configs/README.md

 - Make sure automatic updates are enabled for firefox.
 - From the 'Home' category, disable snippets, recommended by pocket, recent activity and shortcuts.
 - From the 'Search' category, uncheck 'Provide search suggestions'.
-- Choose a privacy respecting search engine.  personally use Brave Search.
+- Choose a privacy respecting search engine.
+I personally use Brave Search.
 - From the 'Privacy & Security' section, set Enhanced Tracking Protection to 'strict'.
 - Check 'Delete cookies and site data when Firefox is closed'.
 - Uncheck 'Ask to save logins and passwords for websites'.
 Use Bitwarden or KeepassXC instead.
 - Check 'Always use private browsing mode'.
 - Uncheck everything in 'Firefox Data Collection and Use'.
 If you want to keep telemetry enabled, you can alter these settings accordingly.
 - Uncheck 'Block dangerous and deceptive content'.
-This sends data to Google,but leave it enabled if it works for your threat model.
+This sends data to Google, but leave it enabled if it works for your threat model.
 - Enable HTTPS-Only Mode in all windows.

 ## Settings in the about:config menu